Having carpets and rugs periodically cleaned makes them last longer and

-If you already know of specific spots or stains and what caused them, be
+If you can locate specific spots or stains, and know what caused them,

-sure to call them to the attention of the firm and make sure that these problems are written down on the work order—before cleaning, spots and
+point them out to the company and make sure that these problems are listed

+on the work orderbefore cleaning, spots and stains should be pretreated

 As with wall-to-wall carpeting, some stains or problems can be difficult

-or impossible to correct; the representative should speak candidly with
+or impossible to correct; the company representative should speak candidly

-you about the limits of its service.
-Keep in mind that firms often won't
+about the limits of its service.
+Keep in mind that companies often wont

 know whether or not they can successfully treat a trouble spot until they

-The rug is then spread out in the cleaning area of the plant.
-Usually this
+The rug is spread out in the cleaning area of the plant, which is a large

-area is a large, concrete basin with plenty of drainage in a large garage,
+concrete basin with plenty of drainage in a large garage, small warehouse,

 Usually, the rug is then shampooed.
 Hand-washing rug cleaners pass a hand-scrubbing